Interstate High Speed Rail Progress

 • NYC-Albany

-Combined with the current HSR projects, the majority of Americans would finally believe that a robust Interstate HSR System is underway.
+Combined with the current HSR projects under construction, the majority of Americans would finally believe that a robust Interstate HSR System is coming.

 Upgrades for Public & Private Regional Rail

 By January 2025, monthly ridership in most of the 25 state-supported Amtrak Regional routes approached pre-pandemic levels.
-To informed HSR advocates, that’s welcome news, but not cause to celebrate because a dozen merit 160-200 mph HSR upgrades for high ridership.
+That’s welcome news, but not cause to celebrate because a dozen merit 150-200 mph HSR upgrades for high ridership.

 The remaining Amtrak Regional routes in sub-250-mile corridors merit 110-125 mph Regional Rail upgrades.
 Amtrak California routes are prime examples of massive ridership potential if Regional Rail upgrades are completed by 2035-37.